 A steadfast Labour MP who rose from backbencher to Defence Secretary, shaping UK housing policy and navigating the party's long journey back to power.

-John Healey's political career is a study in Labour Party resilience.
-Elected in 1997 for a South Yorkshire constituency, he spent over a decade in the ministerial trenches under Blair and Brown, most notably as Minister for Housing and Planning during the 2008 financial crisis.
-His tenure was defined by a push for more social housing and navigating the fallout of the market's collapse.
-After Labour's 2010 defeat, he became a key shadow cabinet figure, holding portfolios from health to housing, known for his detailed policy work and unflashy competence.
-His appointment as Secretary of State for Defence in 2024 marked the culmination of a steady, three-decade parliamentary journey, placing him at the heart of a new government's security agenda.
+John Healey won a South Yorkshire seat for Labour in 1997 and spent over a decade in ministerial roles under Blair and Brown, most notably as Minister for Housing and Planning during the 2008 financial crisis.
+He pushed for more social housing while navigating the market's collapse.
+After Labour's 2010 defeat, Healey became a key shadow cabinet figure, holding portfolios from health to housing.
+He built a reputation on detailed policy work and unflashy competence.
+In 2024, he was appointed Secretary of State for Defence, the culmination of a steady, three-decade parliamentary journey.
+That role placed him at the heart of a new government's security agenda.

 1946–1964